-Learn about Nancy and Mark, the founders of Sundance Family Foundation.
+Learn about Nancy Jacobs, the founder of Sundance Family Foundation.

 Nancy Jacobs grew up in Cleveland, Ohio.
 Nancy’s interests in local and global philanthropy began as a child, as a result of her family’s global travel opportunities.
 The heart opening realities of insecure families later became apparent

 as she and her own family became involved in volunteering both in the Twin Cities and around